-THE SOLE LIABILITY OF NYMEX AND/OR ITS AFFILIATES AND/OR ITS SUBSIDIARIES OR ANY OF THEIR RESPECTIVE SUCCESSORS OR ASSIGNS AND ANY OF THEIR RESPECTIVE OFFICERS, DIRECTORS, MEMBERS, EMPLOYEES, PARTNERS, AGENTS AND DESIGNEES TO THE USER FOR DIRECT LOSS OR DAMAGE WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE AND BREACH OF STATUTORY DUTY), STRICT LIABILITY OR OTHERWISE ARISING OUT OF OR IN CONNECTION WITH enymex SHALL BE THE LIABILITY OF NYMEX FOR THE NEGLIGENT ACTION OF ITS EMPLOYEES IN (I) CANCELING ORDERS RESTING IN THE SYSTEM; (II) TERMINTING A USER’S PRIVILEGES AND DENYING THAT USER FROM ENGAGING IN FURTHER TRADING ON THE SYSTEM, IN WHICH CASE ONLY THOSE ORDERS THAT WERE RESTING IN THE SYSTEM AT THE TIME OF TERMINATION MAY BE THE BASIS FOR AN ALLOWABLE CLAIM; AND (III) CAUSING USER IDENTIFICATIONS AND PASSWORDS TO BE ISSUED TO UNAUTHORIZED PERSONS, AND SUCH LIABILITY SHALL BE LIMITED TO: (I) $10,000 FOR ANY SINGLE CLAIM; (II) $100,000 FOR ALL CLAIMS ARISING OUT OF THE NEGLIGENT ACTIONS OR FAILURES TO ACT OF ALL NYMEX EMPLOYEES ON A SINGLE DAY FOR ALL USERS ON THAT DAY.
-FOR THE PURPOSE OF THIS AGREEMENT, A SINGLE CLAIM SHALL MEAN A LOSS RESULTING FROM ALL ACTIONS OR FAILURE TO ACT AS DESCRIBED ABOVE THAT WERE PERFORMED NEGLIGENTLY BY ALL NYMEX EMPLOYEES WITH RESPECT TO THE AGGREGATE OF ORDERS ENTERED THROUGH enymex FOR A SINGLE CUSTOMER.
-IF THE NUMBER OF ALLOWED CLAIMS ARISING OUT OF THE NEGLIGENT ACTIONS OR FAILURES TO ACT OF ALL NYMEX EMPLOYEES ON A SINGLE DAY CANNOT BE FULLY SATISFIED BECAUSE OF THE ABOVE LIMITATIONS, ALL SUCH CLAIMS SHALL BE LIMITED TO A PRO RATA SHARE OF MAXIMUM PER DAY AMOUNT.
+(b) NYMEX AND/OR ITS AFFILIATES AND/OR ITS SUBSIDIARIES OR ANY OF THEIR RESPECTIVE SUCCESSORS OR ASSIGNS AND ANY OF THEIR RESPECTIVE OFFICERS, DIRECTORS, MEMBERS, EMPLOYEES, PARTNERS, AGENTS AND DESIGNEES SHALL BE LIABLE TO THE USER FOR DIRECT LOSS OR DAMAGE, WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE AND BREACH OF STATUTORY DUTY), STRICT LIABILITY OR OTHERWISE ARISING OUT OF OR IN CONNECTION WITH THE SYSTEM TO THE FULL EXTENT OF ANY AND ALL CLAIMS MADE BY USER AND ASSOCIATED WITH (I) NYMEX OR ITS EMPLOYEES (A) CANCELING ORDERS RESTING IN THE SYSTEM; (B) TERMINTING USER’S PRIVILEGES AND DENYING USER FROM ENGAGING IN FURTHER TRADING ON THE SYSTEM, IN WHICH CASE ONLY THOSE ORDERS THAT WERE RESTING IN THE SYSTEM AT THE TIME OF TERMINATION MAY BE THE BASIS FOR AN ALLOWABLE CLAIM; AND (C) CAUSING USER IDENTIFICATIONS AND PASSWORDS TO BE ISSUED TO UNAUTHORIZED PERSONS; OR (II) ANY CLAIM BY A THIRD PARTY THAT USER’S ACCESS TO AND/OR USE OF THE SYSTEM, OR ANY COMPONENT OF THE SYSTEM, INFRINGES UPON A RIGHT OF SUCH THIRD PARTY.

 Indemnity.
-The User shall indemnify, protect and hold harmless NYMEX and/or its subsidiaries and affiliates including COMEX, and their respective agents, designees, vendors, independent contractors and subcontractors from and against any and all losses, liabilities, judgments, suits, actions, proceedings, claims, damages, costs (including attorney’s fees) resulting from or arising out of any act or omission by any person obtaining access to enymex through the Passwords (other than through the negligence of NYMEX) whether or nor User has authorized such access.
+The User shall indemnify, protect and hold harmless NYMEX and/or its subsidiaries and affiliates including COMEX, from and against any and all losses, liabilities, judgments, suits, actions, proceedings, claims, damages, costs (including attorney’s fees) resulting from or arising out of any act or omission by any person obtaining access to enymex through the Passwords (other than through the fault or negligence of NYMEX) whether or nor User has authorized such access.
+NOTWITHSTANDING THE FOREGOING TO THE CONTRATRY, UNDER NO CIRCUMSTANCES SHALL USER BE LIABLE TO NYMEX, ITS SUBSIDIARIES, AFFILIATES (INLCUIDNG COMEX) OR ANY OF THEIR RESPECTIVE DIRECTORS, OFFICERS, EMPLOYEES, AGENTS, OR REPRESENTATIVES FOR ANY CONSEQUENTIAL, SPECIAL, OR INDIRECT DAMAGES, INCLUDING, BUT NOT LIMITED TO, LOSS OF PROFITS, LOST BUSINESS OPPORTUNITY, LOSS OF GOODWILL OR BUSINESS REPUTATION, WHETHER ARISING IN CONTRACT, TORT (INCLUDING NEGLIGENCE AND BREACH OF STATUTORY DUTY), STRICT LIABILITY OR OTHERWISE AND EVEN IF SUCH DAMAGES WERE FORESEEABLE OR USER WAS ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 Disclaimer of Warranties.
-There are no express or implied warranties or representations provided by NYMEX and/or its subsidiaries and affiliates including COMEX and including vendors, independent contractors and subcontractors relating to the System or any NYMEX services or facilities used to support the System including but not limited to warranties of merchantability and warranties of fitness for a particular purpose or use.
+Except as otherwise provided in this Agreement, there are no express or implied warranties or representations provided by NYMEX and/or its subsidiaries and affiliates including COMEX and including vendors, independent contractors and subcontractors relating to the System or any NYMEX services or facilities used to support the System including but not limited to warranties of merchantability and warranties of fitness for a particular purpose or use.

 Notices.
-Except for notice of amendments to the Terms of Access which may be given as provided for in Section 2 of this Agreement, all notices delivered with respect to this Agreement shall be in writing and either (i) hand delivered or forwarded by registered or certified mail; or (ii) sent via electronic mail, in either case to the relevant address provided at the end of the Agreement for such purpose.
+Except for notice of amendments to the Terms of Access which may be given as provided for in Section 2 of this Agreement, all notices delivered with respect to this Agreement shall be in writing and either (i) hand delivered or forwarded by registered or certified mail; or (ii) sent via electronic mail or facsimile transmission, in either case to the relevant address provided at the end of the Agreement for such purpose.
+The electronic mail address provided by User is the only authorized electronic mail address to which notices under this Agreement can be directed.
+Use of any other electronic mail address by NYMEX shall be invalid and any notice sent to such electronic mail address deemed invalid regardless of whether or not any such notice was actually received by User.

 No Third Party Beneficiary.
 Nothing in this Agreement shall be considered or construed as conferring any right or benefit on a person not a party to this Agreement or imposing any obligations on NYMEX or User to persons not a party to this Agreement.